yokolet/textblog/docs/TestingGraphQL.md

 Still just a sample, but those are becoming a real application step by step.
 At this moment, something significantly missing compared to a real application is testing.
 A couple of types of testings should be done for this app:
-ReactJS testing, GraphQL testing and Rails testing.
+React/Redux testing, GraphQL testing and Rails testing.
 The first pick is a GraphQL testing.

 1. What should be tested by GraphQL testing